ThoughtWorksInc/sbt-ammonite-classpath/README.md

 # sbt-ammonite-classpath

-**sbt-ammonite-classpath** is an sbt plug-in to export classpath of an sbt project to Ammonite Script.
+**sbt-ammonite-classpath** is an sbt plug-in to export classpath of an sbt project to Ammonite Script, which can be then used in Ammonite REPL or Jupyter Scala.

 ## Usage